Seeed-Studio/Xadow_Edison_Demos/README.md

 	2. Changed enum member NONE to _NONE in PN532/emulatetag.cpp

-This project mainly include three demos Cool_light and GlowingTemperature.
+This project mainly include two demos Cool_light and GlowingTemperature.

 To Getting start:
 1. Cool_light